Skip to content

 • Share medical information regarding your health condition with another health care provider who indirectly provides services to you such as a radiologist or pathologist

 • For Payment.
-Broward Health may use and disclose your Protected Health Information so that we can bill for treatment and services that were provided to you in order to collect payment from you, a health plan, or a third party.
-This use and disclosure of information may include actions that your health insurance provider may undertake before it approves or pays for healthcare services.
+Broward Health may use and disclose your PHI so that we can bill for treatment and services that were provided to you, to collect payment from you, a health plan, or a third party.
+This use and disclosure of information may include actions that your health insurance provider may undertake before it approves or pays for health care services.
 For example:

 • For Health Care Operations.
-We may use and disclose Protected Health Information for activities that Broward Health engages in to operate its business.
-These activities are used and performed by Broward Health and in some cases third-party contractors, to run our programs and ensure that all our patients receive the best care.
-For example, we may use your Protected Health Information to:
+We may use and disclose PHI for activities that Broward Health engages in to operate its business.
+These activities are used and performed by Broward Health, and in some cases third-party contractors, to run our programs and ensure that all our patients receive the best care.
+For example, we may use your PHI to:

 • Perform quality assessment and quality improvement activities